vanus-labs/docs/content/cloud-docs/source/slack/setup.md

 1. Go to **Basic Information**.
 ![](images/img_3.png)
-2. Scroll down to **App Credentials** and copy the two following credentials.
+2. Scroll down to **App Credentials** and copy the following credentials.
  - Verification Token
  - Signing Secret
 ![](images/img_4.png)
-3. Don't close this page but continue in Vanus Cloud
+3. Don't close this page but continue in Vanus Cloud.
 4. Paste the two credentials from Slack as configurations.
       ![](images/token%20and%20secret.png)
+5. Click **Next** and continue the configuration.

 ---